OrvilleChomer/electronjs-experiments/refIndex.md

   - from main.js to a window
   - from window to main.js
 - meta tags
+- monitors (for multi-monitor setups)
+  - determine which monitor a window is opened in
+  - open window on monitor
 - MVC (Model View Controller)
 - Node.js
 - npm (Node Package Manager)